OneVoice: One Model, Triple Scenarios-Towards Unified Zero-shot Voice Conversion: Introduction

 To address these challenges, we propose OneVoice, a unified VC framework built upon a continuous LM integrated with a Mixture-of-Experts (MoE) structure.
 OneVoice achieves zero‑shot capability across all three scenarios: LVC, EVC, and SVC.
 To balance modeling efficiency with generation quality, OneVoice is realized as a continuous LM trained with next-patch diffusion objective without the need for additional VAE tokenization.
 For unification, the core design of OneVoice explicitly models `shared' and `specialized' knowledge via dynamic expert routing: shared experts capture fundamental conversion abilities, while domain experts enhance scenario-aware expressivity.
 This design is further enabled by three components: 1) dual-path routing mechanism: shared expert isolation ensures that common knowledge is retained by the shared expert, while scenario‑aware expert assignment integrates a global prior (speech/singing mode) and local prosody‑context cues to activate domain experts in a scenario‑aware manner; 2) scenario-specific prosodic conditioning: the usage of scenario-specific prosody (shallow ASR features for EVC, discrete F0 for SVC) is adaptively adjusted by gated prosody fusion at each LM layer; 3) two-stage progressive training paradigm: we first conduct foundational pre-training on basic conversion, followed by a scenario enhancement stage for EVC and SV.
 This paradigm, along with LoRA-based domain experts, also effectively mitigates the data‑scale disparity between speech and singing.

 Extensive experiments show that OneVoice matches or surpasses task-specific models across all three scenarios, confirming its effectiveness.
 Notably, OneVoice can flexibly switch conversion modes by disabling domain experts in the MoE or adjusting the global prior—either automatically or manually—to suit different requirements.
 When replacing the proposed flow-matching version of OneVoice with MeanFlow objective~\shortcite{meanflow}, OneVoice can also maintain high quality while achieving faster decoding~(e.g., RTF of 0.3 on an A100 GPU in 2 steps) without engineering optimizations.
 These results demonstrate the practical potential of OneVoice.
-Audio samples are available on our demo page\footnote{\url{https://anonymous-site.github.io/OneVoice/}}.